-Signs of a slowdown in the pace of Belt and Road (B&R) development since 2016 have been emerging.
+The development of Belt and Road (B&R) projects has slowed down over the past few years.
 But regardless, significant progress has been made since the initiative was first announced in 2013.
-Inevitably there have been missteps – and B&R’s critics have been eager to seize on these – but there have also been notable accomplishments, particularly in Africa, South and South-east Asia.
+Inevitably there have been missteps – and Belt and Road’s critics have been eager to seize on these – but there have also been notable accomplishments, particularly in Africa, South and Southeast Asia.

-In Africa, B&R has provided some of the development tonic many nations sorely need.
+In Africa, Belt and Road has provided some of the development tonic many nations sorely need.
 According to the International Monetary Fund, B&R funding is filling many of the continent’s long-standing infrastructure gaps and generating positive ancillary benefits.
 Chinese railway projects in East Africa are one example, with the Nairobi-Mombasa and Addis Ababa-Djibouti lines opening potential for a flow of international investment.

 The China-Pakistan economic corridor is one of the salient components of B&R to date.
-This network of projects, together forming the single-biggest B&R programme with financing and infrastructure worth USD62 billion, connects western China to Gwadar – a previously undeveloped, deep-water port on Pakistan’s Arabian coast.
+This network of projects, together forming the single-biggest B&R programme with financing and infrastructure worth more than USD60 billion, connects western China to Gwadar – a previously undeveloped, deep-water port on Pakistan’s Arabian coast.
 The corridor will provide a new trading route, opening up the country to multiple industrial and trading opportunities.

 And, as funding for B&R projects expands beyond China and its state-owned and private enterprises, international players are dipping their toes in the water – and reporting some successes.
 In late 2017, Standard Chartered was the export agency finance coordinator, structuring bank, arranger, hedging bank and account bank for a project finance facility for Sri Lankan industrial conglomerate LAUGFS Holdings Ltd. – to support the development of a Liquid Petroleum Gas storage terminal in Sri Lanka.
 Project construction is due to be completed by the end of 2018, and the company is expecting to handle its first shipment soon after.